lkwg82/sonar-mojo-bridge/README.md

 like to have some checks on a maven project based on existing maven plugins (only for maven3)

+presentation in German on this plugin here http://lkwg82.github.io/projects/2013.04.08-is24-sonar-maven-checks/

 # changelog #

 2013-04-08